NWChemEx/.github/docs/source/community/pull_requests.rst

 Features
 ========

 #.
-Avoid "Hit by a bus scenario"
+Need to avoid the "Hit by a bus" scenario.

    - The NWChemEx code base needs to be maintainable by multiple developers.
    - Knowledge needs to be discoverable and shared